 The following are the criticisms of the Ricardian doctrine of comparative advantage:

-- The theory only considers labour costs and neglects all non-labour costs involved in the production of the commodities.
+- The theory only considers labor costs and neglects all non-labor costs involved in the production of the commodities.

-- The theory considers all labour to be homogenous.
-However, in reality, labour is heterogeneous due to different grades and kinds.
+- The theory considers all labor to be homogenous.
+However, in reality, labor is heterogeneous due to different grades and kinds.

 - The theory assumes similar tastes for all.
 However, the tastes differ with the growth of economies and income brackets.

-- The theory assumes that a fixed proportion of labour is used in the production of all commodities.
-However, in reality, utilization of the proportion of labour depends on the type of commodity being produced.
+- The theory assumes that a fixed proportion of labor is used in the production of all commodities.
+However, in reality, the utilization of the proportion of labor depends on the type of commodity being produced.

 - The theory has an unrealistic assumption of constant costs.
 However, large-scale productions lead to cost reduction and thereby increase the comparative advantage.